 Final Thoughts

-Whether you’re heading to work, class, or simply trying to make it out the door with your sanity intact, these five simple steps — cleanse, hydrate, treat, moisturize, and protect — can be done quickly and efficiently.
+Whether you’re heading to work, class, or simply trying to get out the door on time, these five simple steps: cleanse, hydrate, treat, moisturize, and support, can be done quickly and efficiently.
 The key is staying consistent, keeping it simple, and listening to your skin’s needs as they change with the seasons or your schedule.

-Skincare isn’t about how long you spend — it’s about how well you take care of your skin with the time you have.
+Skincare isn’t about how much time you spend, it’s about caring for your skin effectively with the time you have.